 Mission and Mechanics from the Gamemakers

-Early on in development with the actors who would eventually guide players, it became obvious that we needed to define how the underlying principles created by the gamemakers would manifest through the character of The End.
-As the players’ main experience of live interaction with the game, The End needed to manifest the aesthetic experiences we articulated in that mission statement.
-In other words, we needed to create a set of rules, a script, for how The End would think and interact with those who talked to it.
+Early on in development, it became obvious we needed to define the underlying principles that manifest through the character of The End as it interacted with players.
+As the players’ main experience of live interaction with the game, The End needed to embody the values articulated in the above mission statement.
+In other words, we needed to create a set of guidelines for what The End wanted to do with those who talked to it.

 This was no small feat.
-A vast majority of the conversations that occurred via text message were improvised, following each player’s response to a card’s quest.
-Unlike a traditional playwriting process, guides didn’t just need to find a compelling interpretive performance of a supernatural being – creating motivation and stakes for a non-human entity – but also be able to write that character’s thoughts and feelings on the spot in an improvised conversation.
-Towards this end, we created a mission statement in the voice of the character, something that would give a core sense of how the character thought and spoke.
-This document also draws from the language of acting objectives: defining what the character wants and some of the ways it goes about getting those desires met.
+A vast majority of the conversations that occurred via text message were responsive, following each player’s response to a card’s quest.
+Unlike traditional playwriting, performance guides needed clear rules about how to act out the character in an improvised conversation.
+This document was the start of the process guides trained on, drawing from the language of acting objectives: defining what the character wants and some of the ways it goes about getting those desires met.

 Sample of Actor Diving Chart

-In conjunction with the Mission Statement detailed above, we created a “diving chart” for performers to get more concrete details about each of the interaction modes.
-This document lists the same nine dynamics and then gives a series of action verbs that demonstrate ways the character of The End might attempt to enact this larger idea in practical application.
+In conjunction with the Mission Statement detailed above, we created a “diving chart” for performers to get more concrete specifics about enacting each of the above general interaction modes.
+This document lists two of the nine dynamics and then shows a series of action verbs that demonstrate ways the character of The End might attempt to enact this with players in practical application.
 Under each verb are examples of phrases in the stylistic voice of the character that guides could employ.

 Rules of Gameplay